coldsofttech/pym3u8downloader/README.md

 - `debug_file_path`: Getter/setter property for the debug file path.
 - `max_threads`: Getter/setter property for the maximum number of threads that can be executed in parallel.
 - `is_download_complete`: Getter property for the download completion status.
+- `verify_ssl`: Getter/setter property for the verify SSL flag.
+This helps skip SSL warnings for HTTPS-based URLs.
+  Defaults to True.

 ### `M3U8DownloaderError`